-People Really, Really Hate the Future of the Internet
+The Crypto Backlash Is Booming

 The anger at Web3 carries echoes of the fury over the subprime-mortgage meltdown almost 15 years ago.
 The gross behavior that event exposed and the government bailouts that came after helped motivate the early embrace of bitcoin, which was compellingly described as a financial system based on “proof,” rather than the sort of “trust” that had just gotten the world into a huge mess.
 Now, ironically, the same historical event serves as the grounds for Web3 backlash.
 “I have seen one fool’s-gold rush from up close in the lead-up to the 2008 financial crisis,” Michael Hsu, a bank regulator in the U.S. Treasury Department, said in a September speech to the Blockchain Association.
 “It feels like we may be on the cusp of another with cryptocurrencies.”

 Last year, when a bunch of Reddit users spent weeks juicing GameStop stock just to mess with everyone—and when the New York Young Republican Club responded by staging a baffling reoccupation of Wall Street—they were thinking back to the 2008 crisis.
 (The bailouts were “still a plot point,” Paige K. Bradley argued in a report for Artforum.
 “People are pissed off.”)
-So too are Web3 resistors in the highly active Reddit forums r/CryptoReality and r/Buttcoin.
+So too are Web3 resisters in the highly active Reddit forums r/CryptoReality and r/Buttcoin.
 In the latter, crypto enthusiasts are stereotyped and mocked as “the millennial male versions of MLM huns hawking diet shakes on Facebook” and parodied in posts with titles like “Are we living in the future?
 (Bought snacks with $USD).”
 But they are also framed as the villainous engineers of a portended collapse who are shoving us all into a future that is really history repeating itself.

 An r/Buttcoin moderator, who asked to remain anonymous for fear of harassment and doxing, admitted that swapping bit for butt is juvenile, but told me I could not possibly know how annoying it is when “crypto bros” spam Reddit with their links and say that anybody who disagrees with them is a fool.
 (The longest-running bit in the r/Buttcoin forum is commenting “this is good for bitcoin” underneath any piece of crypto-related news that should ostensibly be disillusioning, in imitation of the crypto bros’ unflagging faith.)
 The moderator also said the forum serves as a public archive of the crypto bros’ predatory behavior.